NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concept_ranged_attacks.md

 ### Projectile Interface

-The **Projectile Interface**, `CombatProjectileInterface`, exposes the public API used by abilities and behaviors.
+The **Projectile Interface**, `CombatProjectileInterface`, exposes the public API used by abilities, behaviors, and other combat systems that interact with a projectile.

 At a high level, the interface supports:

+- Binding and unbinding projectile event listeners.
 - Preparing and launching the projectile.
 - Applying movement velocity.
 - Reporting raw hits and confirmed impacts.
 - Exhausting the projectile.
-- Providing movement and impact effect data.
+- Providing current speed, initial speed, impact Gameplay Effect, impact effect level, and impact strength.
 - Returning actors confirmed as affected by the projectile.

-The interface is intentionally high-level.
-More specific behavior, such as launch targeting, scan rules, hit filtering, bounce response, blasts, exhaustion, or cosmetics, is handled by projectile behaviors.
+The interface is the main contract for projectile actors.
+More specific behavior, such as launch targeting, scan rules, hit filtering, bounce response, blasts, exhaustion, or cosmetics, is still handled by projectile behaviors.

 ## Projectile Behaviors